|

 Entry: 28804

-Nancy Clayton wrote on 2002-10-12 18:17:03.0
+Nancy Clayton wrote on October 12, 2002

 Comments: Hello: My father, Abner Clayton, was stationed at Fairchild AFB from March till October, 1952, with the 92nd.
-He also worked on the new plane - the XC-99.
-My mother, little sister, and I, all lived at Medical Lake from July till October, with my dad.
-We had moved from Kelly AFB to Spokane that summer.

 The end of September 1952, my little sister (age 5 months) and I (age 3) became so ill with a strange "flu" we almost died.
 My mother has always said the base hospital was full of people with the same illness.
 The Air Force doctors couldn't admit us - there were too many people being treated for the same illness - but they didn't know what it was.
 My mother was told to take us home (there were people in the halls, also); a doctor who was from New York City (been called up) said he didn't know what we had, but told us to boil our water and leave the area if we could.
 There were many deaths from the illness - including people in Spokane.